 A free preliminary check of a name's availability can be perforemd at the Alabama Secretary of State website.
 Click on Government Records, then Business Entity Records in the drop-down listing, then search the database under Entity Name by typing in the name you would like to use for your entity.
 Do not complete any of the other boxes on the search page and the system will show all entities using the name or, in many cases, similar names.

-2. Prepare and Certificate of Formation
+2. Prepare a Certificate of Formation

 Your corporation is legally created by filing a Certificate of Formation.
 The certificate must include the corporate name; its purpose; the name and address of an agent for service of process; the number of shares the corporation is authorized to issue; the names and addresses of the incorporators; and the names and addresses of the directors.
 A copy of the Name Reservation Certificate from the Secretary of State must be attached to the certificate application.